-Collaboration of Information and Timing and are two extremely critical aspects of Supply Chain Business Intelligence and Information Management.
+Collaboration of Information and Timing are two extremely critical aspects of Supply Chain Business Intelligence and Information Management.

 Not getting data to the appropriate decision makers renders the information nominally useless.
 Not giving it to the right people, or right group of people, via the right mechanism also means that data loses value.
 The truth is that moving information between humans is much more difficult to do in some cases than it is to calculate reports and analytics that need to be disseminated.
 This is because collaboration between humans is a behavioral issue, and no amount of technology thrown at the problem can make people silos disappear.